DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `!
 Version:` The version number/alphanumeric of the list.
 Unofficially used to distinguish which version of a list a user is using.
 Used administratively by Adblock Plus' list report system (which requires a number-only version value).
 Many lists choose to use `!
 Last modified` as well or instead.
 * `!
 Expires:`: Determines the timespan between each automated sync attempt with the list's source.
 Values are given in "n day/days".
 ABP also supports "hour/hours".

-## uBlock Origin, AdGuard and Nano Adblocker only:
+## uBlock Origin and AdGuard only:
 #### Hiding
 * `:style`: Changes the CSS values of an element, in much the same way as what userstyle extensions like Stylish would've done.
 * `{ }`: Same as above.